ashutoshmjain/gita/src/thought.md

 "C" programming language and modern keyboards [^c] came into shape alongside Unix - a three-way complementarity.
 A new language, new input tools and a new scope - a portable operating system [POSIX](https://itsfoss.com/posix/)

-Legacy software and hardware were tied at the hip - made for each other.
+Legacy operating systems and hardware were tied at the hip - made for each other.
 The idea of a portable operating system was beyond imagination.
 Despite industry-wide attempts to centralize, Unix-like systems run on wide variety of hardware architectures - from mainframes to smartphones.
 In a way, Unix fragmented itself to jailbreak the hardware.
 Birth of a self-contained digital layer.
 A user was assured of same set of utilities no matter what underlying physical circuitry.
 A separation of digital from physical.

 </div>